 The second drawback is that it shrinks less than linen does when size is applied.

 The canvas required copious priming and it resulted in a heavy primed weight, but the tightening caused by shrinkage wasn't enough to offset the extra weight.
 When preparing it on an oversize, heavy frame, I had to re-stretch the canvas after applying the first coat of primer; when preparing an individual canvas, I was able to tighten the canvas with stretcher keys.

 The hemp linen I prepared has six layers of primer

 Despite these challenges, after applying several coats of primer it looked, felt, and performed exactly like a medium weight linen—all of which should be no surprise since on a microscopic scale the fibers are extremely difficult to tell apart.

 Because the heavy weight and reduced-shrinking properties make it difficult to stretch evenly, I don't recommend this hemp for those who are new to preparing their own canvases.
-I think you will fare better if you practice with cotton or cheaper grades of linen.
+I think you will fare better if you first practice with cotton or cheaper grades of linen.

 This review was edited and updated March 2020 and September 2020.